 Assess the Material – the absolute first thing I do is assess the material.
 There is no point in letting a client publish rubbish.
 Rod Stewart is a great singer but he has his off moments.
 He expects his Producer to let him know when his performance isn’t up to the Rod The Mod vibe we know & love.
 If the material is faulty, I will have a chat with the client.
 If they want to go on, that is their call, but the good uns have another go as once this is done, it is done – and has to do its job well.

 Prepare the voice – The speaker’s voice is the alpha & omega of this program.
 This should never be forgotten.
 The first thing I do once the performance is settled is to set up a couple of processors to make the most of this voice.
 It is easy to make the mistake of whacking on a few formula Plugins that make everything LOUD and strip out anything that isn’t.
 Ok, it sorta works but it also is like assuming all people are the same person.
 Or a Ferrari is a Daewoo.
 Every voice is unique and must be handled that way.

 If the recording is anywhere near decent, I will start with a Noise Gate that is set to just above the static noise level of the room.
 No higher or I am chopping off word starts & ends which makes the speaker sound clipped.

 I then add Equalization or Tone Control to the voice.
 I am very careful with this.
 I look to enhance the voice only a tiny amount.
 Too much is far too much.
-The aim is to have the voice sound natural as they are speaking.
+The aim is to have the voice sound natural as the presenter is speaking.

 Edit the Performance – I then settle myself in and listen through the whole audio program from start to finish, making any adjustments that are necessary.
 At this point, I am chopping out breaths, lip smacks, ums (which should be few to none if it is a good performance), pops or other noises like mouse clicks as the program page gets turned.
 Soon the performance will look like this: